-POTS, or postural orthostatic tachycardia syndrome, is a form of dysautonoima, an autonomic nervous system disorder that greatly impacts the EDS/HSD community.
+POTS, or postural orthostatic tachycardia syndrome, is a form of dysautonomia, an autonomic nervous system disorder that greatly impacts the EDS/HSD community.
 POTS manifests with symptoms of orthostatic intolerance (intolerance to standing for long periods of time/standing up too fast), with or without orthostatic hypotension (decrease in systolic blood pressure of 20 mm Hg or a decrease in diastolic blood pressure of 10 mm Hg within three minutes of standing) and excessive autonomic excitation (excitement/over stimulation of the nervous system).

 POTs symptoms include pre-syncope (almost-fainting), syncope (full-on fainting), brain fog, dizziness, headaches, nausea/abdominal pain, heart palpitations, shortness of breath, difficulty falling or staying asleep, blood pooling (if your legs look more red after long periods of standing), abnormal sweating, fatigue, and chest pains.